A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 Then we arrive at what was easily my biggest issue with the ending.
 Yi An abolishing the monarchy.
 It wasn’t shocking.
 It wasn’t emotional.
 It honestly didn’t even make sense.

 For almost the entire drama, Yi An’s biggest internal conflict revolved around the crown.
 From childhood, he was constantly reminded that he wasn’t the heir.
 His father repeatedly put him in his place, and every flashback reinforced how much that shaped him.
 Even after becoming regent, he clearly wanted more.
 He tells Hui Ju himself that one of the reasons he chose her was because she’s the only person who would stand beside him if he decided to pursue the throne.
-The entire drama made it painfully obvious that Yi An wanted the crown.
-He wanted it because he was envious.
-He wanted it because he felt overlooked.
-He wanted it because he believed he deserved it.

 So… what happened?
 What changed between Episodes 11 and 12?

 The drama never shows us the moment Yi An stops wanting the crown and starts wanting to abolish it.
 That’s a massive character shift, yet it happens almost entirely off-screen.
 For eleven episodes, he wanted the crown so badly it hurt.
 He never once mentioned wanting to get rid of it.
 He never hinted at disliking the monarchy.
 He never expressed resentment toward the institution.
-He never questioned its existence.
-And then suddenly he wants to abolish it?
+And yet when he finally becomes king, he immediately gets rid of the monarchy?
+It completely undercuts the journey we’d spent eleven episodes watching him take.

 Then there’s the practicality of it all.
 The monarchy had existed for generations.
 It was all these people had ever known.
 The public never showed widespread hatred toward the royal family.
-If anything, they seemed to genuinely admire both Yi An and the young king.
+If anything, they seemed to genuinely admire both Yi An and the monarchy.
 So why was abolishing the monarchy accepted so quickly?

 I couldn’t help comparing it to somewhere like the United Kingdom.
 Imagine a newly crowned monarch announcing they planned to abolish the monarchy altogether.
 That wouldn’t happen overnight.
 There’d be years of political debates, public division, protests, and constitutional hurdles before anything even came close to changing.